 Types of Contract Audits

 The nature of a contract audit, and how extensive it is, can vary depending on an organisation’s strategic goals and the specific circumstances of the audit.
-Nevertheless, most organisations tend to encounter three main types of contract audit.
+Nevertheless, most businesses tend to encounter three main types:

 1. Cost Audits